tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 ## Recommended VS Code Settings

 VS Code has built-in CSS validation which may display errors when using Tailwind-specific syntax, such as `@apply`.
-You can disable this with the `css.validate` setting:
+You can disable this with the `css.lint.unknownAtRules` setting:

 ```
-"css.validate": false
+"css.lint.unknownAtRules": "ignore"
 ```

 By default VS Code will not trigger completions when editing "string" content, for example within JSX attribute values.
 Updating the `editor.quickSuggestions` setting may improve your experience: